Nadfee/D3D11_FreeTime_Project/README.md

 - Dynamically insert and remove objects (with meshes)
 - Dynamically insert and remove point lights (Space for 500 (can be user-specified) lights is reserved for the Structured Buffer during initialization)
   - No code for handling exceeding amount of maximum point lights right now.
+- Toggle Render State for existing Objects (Graphics will skip drawing that objects mesh)
+- Toggle Update State for existing Point Lights (Ensures an identifier is set for the light (Constant attenuation set to -1) so that HLSL can skip the calculation for that specific light)

 ![Alt text](/progresspreview.gif?raw=true "Gif")